About Julie Hosler

 Unbeknownst to me at the time, I was harnessing the power of one of the oldest narrative structures in the world —The Hero’s Journey.
 My personal process and journey mapped directly to the phases as outlined by American scholar and mythologist Joseph Campbell.
 Much of which maps legendary psychologist Carl Jung’s archetypal reflection of the universal human mind.
 I am happy to share the details of this process—get in touch and we will talk.

 Long story short, I and am now based in Paris, France and work internationally via the phone, video, and in person.
-It is here that many client intensives, workshops, and retreats are conducted.
+It is here that many 1:1 strategy sessions, client intensives, workshops, and retreats are conducted.

 If you are interested in producing your own transformation, feel free to reach out and we will find a time to talk.